takmatsukawa/obsidian-hatena/README.md

 ## Feedback

-If you encounter any issues or would like to request a new feature, please submit them [here](https://github.com/takmatsukawa/obsidian-hatena/issues/new).
+If you encounter any issues or would like to request a new feature, please submit them [here](https://github.com/takmatsukawa/obsidian-hatena/issues/new) or notice [me](https://twitter.com/takmatsukawa).